Home Delivery of Library Material

 Residents in the Shaker Heights City School District who are confined to their homes are eligible to receive homebound delivery of library material.
 Senior citizens who are unable to drive may also qualify for Homebound Service.
 Eligible individuals may live independently in their homes, in a group home, or in a residential facility.

 This personal service offers all material that is available for circulation in the library.
 Some high-demand material may not be available for loan through this program.
 Homebound customers may request specific material or material may be sent on an established schedule based on a reader’s interest profile.
-A homebound library card is issued for use during the time the customer is registered with the program, and material is delivered on a bi-weekly or monthly basis by volunteer drivers.
+A homebound library card is issued for use during the time the customer is registered with the program, and material is delivered via US mail.

-Library staff visits licensed preschools and daycare centers in the Shaker Heights City School District each month to present programs for young children and to deliver a deposit collection of children’s books.
-Overdue fines are not charged, but standard charges for lost and damaged materials do apply.
+Library staff visits licensed preschools and daycare centers in the Shaker Heights City School District on a rotating basis to present programs for young children and to deliver a deposit collection of children’s books.
+Standard circulation rules apply.

-The library offers programs to schools and educators in the library’s service area both in the library and through off-site visits.
-School class visits to the library or library staff visits to schools will be scheduled as time and staffing permit.
+The library offers programs to community organizations, including schools, in the library’s service area both in the library and through off-site visits.
+Group visits to the library or library staff visits to schools and other organizations will be scheduled as time and staffing permit.
 Visits are subject to change based upon scheduling and staff needs at the library.

 Under the direction of the Circulation Services Manager, the library will issue an institutional library card in the organization’s name.
 The director of the organization requesting an institutional card must submit a signed request on letterhead specifying the staff member(s) with borrowing privileges.
-The institution assumes the same responsibilities as an individual cardholder regarding fines or bills for overdue or lost items.
+The institution assumes the same responsibilities as an individual cardholder and standard circulation rules apply.

 Friends of the Shaker Library is a nonprofit volunteer organization founded in 1980 to support and promote the Shaker Heights Public Library.
 Friends’ funds enhance library resources, services and programs.
 The Public Relations Coordinator serves as the official library liaison to the Friends and, upon consultation with the Library Director, may suggest ways the Friends can support the library’s mission.